Design Inspiration

 The streamlined exterior is composed of large expanses of Etowah Fleuri (Georgia Pink) marble.
 Quarried in Tate, Georgia, this distinctive metamorphic rock is characterized by waves or veining in shades of rose-pink, grey, and white that run through a salmon pink background.
 The three-level interior comprises some 38 marbles from around the world and includes stone from Italy, France, Belgium, and Morocco.

 In the central fountain court, colorful faience tile from Ohio depicts the thunderbird motif on the fountain, in the frieze beneath the balcony, in the corners of the ceiling, and combined with leaf and flame forms in the light fixtures.
-The floor is Moravian tile from Pennsylvania and includes symbol for literature, music, architecture, and painting; the walls are Aquia sandstone from Virginia (Aquia is the principal material selected by George Washington for use in significant buildings such as the White House and the early stages of the US Capitol).
+The floor is Moravian tile from Pennsylvania and includes symbols for literature, music, architecture, and painting; the walls are Aquia sandstone from Virginia (Aquia is the principal material selected by George Washington for use in significant buildings such as the White House and the early stages of the US Capitol).

 The Founder’s Room offers a departure from the materials that feature so prominently throughout the rest of the building.
 The walls are walnut inlaid with peroba and the floor is teakwood.
 The thunderbird motif dominates the wood ceiling and is reflected in the light fixtures.
 A fireplace in the room is Benou Jaune marble—the only marble in the space.
 The ivy design in the stained-glass windows was ordered by Sarah Joslyn as a special remembrance for her husband.